 Under Sanders’ guidance, a handful of players reached personal career milestones during the 2023 campaign, highlighted by Baumbach’s program-record 52-game on-base streak.
 Tyler Williams set the Trojans’ all-time career records for triples (15) and stolen bases (350), and Ty Rhoades posted the highest batting average and most doubles by a Little Rock freshman in a single season since 2010.

-In 2022, Sanders helped lead the Trojans to some of the best offensive numbers during his tenure, including a team batting average of .286, an OPS of .805 and the fewest team strikeouts since 2016.
+In 2022, he helped lead the Trojans to some of the best offensive numbers during his tenure, including a team batting average of .286, an OPS of .805 and the fewest team strikeouts since 2016.
 That squad’s effort was led by Canyon McWilliams, who ranked second in the Sun Belt with a .382 batting average, the ninth best in program history, while Noah Dickerson slotted in eighth in the conference with a .354 mark.

 Sanders helped bring the Little Rock offense to new heights throughout the Trojans’ prolific 2019 season at the plate.
 The team’s 54 home runs represented its highest single-season total since 2013, and drew 89 hit-by-pitches, which marked the most for the program since 2010.